 Episode 7 - Life Update (Okinawa, Taiwan, and Reverse Culture Shock)

 In this long overdue episode, Matt and I update you all on what we've been doing since our last podcast.
 We've been incredibly busy traveling, being sick, and re-adjusting to life back home.
+We discussed:

 We had an apartment in Osaka, Japan for three months and stayed there until late October.
 During the month of October, we were incredibly busy!
 My brother (Marilyn's brother) came to Japan for a visit!
 He stayed with us for about a week and hopped around Kyoto, Osaka, and other areas nearby while Matt and I worked.
 All three of us did explore a bit together, such as Kobe and even Nara with friends we made in Korea who were also visiting Japan at the time!